Monsters evolved on the terraformed worlds. Meet the people who study them.

 A century ago, the Institute for Organic Expansion launched unmanned spacecraft loaded with spores, seeds and eggs to 51 Earth-like planets to begin the terraforming process.
 It worked, mostly.
 Now, Interstellar Ecologists stabilize these young, planetary ecosystems to strengthen mankind’s place in a lifeless galaxy.

 Captain Catalina Mondragon is the greatest captain to ever serve the Institute, and the first to admit she's nothing without her crew of ecologists.
-When Catalina’s entomologist is eaten by a huge, burrowing insect, she treks halfway across the galaxy to find a replacement who can stop these monsters.
-But the only bug-guy good enough is Catalina’s ex-boyfriend, Roman Jupiter, who falls for a different woman on every planet he visits.
+When Catalina’s entomologist is eaten by a huge, burrowing insect on one of the Seeded Worlds, she treks halfway across the galaxy to find a replacement who can stop these monsters.
+But the only bug-guy good enough is Catalina’s ex-boyfriend, Roman Jupiter, who has the infuriating habit of falling for a different woman on every planet he visits.

-In episode two of Interstellar Spring, Captain Catalina Solaris Xao Mondragon and her crew of Interstellar Ecologists are called upon to save a planet from an infestation of mutant crabs intent on eating every drop of carbon they can find, even if it’s inside of living people.
+Diamondcrabs and Mangoes picks up right where Fireflies and Cosmos leaves off.
+Captain Catalina Mondragon and her crew of Interstellar Ecologists are called upon to save a planet from an infestation of mutant crabs intent on eating every drop of carbon they can find, even if it’s inside of living people.

 Catalina and her crew hope to solve the problem quickly, but things get out of hand as the crabs' strange powers overwhelm even the crew of the mighty Artemis.
 While Ikamon and Roman work to understand the crabs, Farah meets Iris, the woman in charge of the planet's government and breeding program.
 With Ikamon missing his wife and Roman distracted by a beautiful doctor, will our Interstellar Ecologists be able to save Juxor and the oceans of carbon-rich sludge they export to the rest of the Seeded Worlds?